Bounding Membership Inference: Discussion

 \subsection{We can Bound Generalization Error}

-\citet{yeom2018privacy} studied adversaries that took advantage of a generalization gap $R_g$ between training datapoints and non-training datapoints.
-In particular for Adversary 1 in \citet{yeom2018privacy}, they showed its MI accuracy is $(R_g/B +1)/2$ (Theorem 2 in \citet{yeom2018privacy}).
-That is, we have an adversary whose accuracy is completely determined by the generalization gap of the model.
-However, when training with $\epsilon$-DP the accuracy of all MI adversaries is bounded by our lower and upper-bound in Theorem \ref{thm:MI_pos_acc} (taking $\mathbb{P}_{\mathbf{x}^*}(1) = 0.5$ as we are looking at accuracy).
+\citet{yeom2018privacy} studied MI adversaries in the $\mathbb{P}_{\mathbf{x}^*}(1) = 0.5$ setting that took advantage of a generalization gap $R_g$ between training datapoints and non-training datapoints, and showed an adversary whose accuracy is $(R_g/B +1)/2$ (Theorem 2 in \citet{yeom2018privacy}).
+Note this accuracy is upper and lower-bounded by Theorem \ref{thm:MI_pos_acc} as the theorem bounds the accuracy of all adversaries when $\mathbb{P}_{\mathbf{x}^*}(1) = 0.5$.
 Thus we have the following corollary.

-\begin{corollary}[MI bounds Generalization Error] For loss function upper-bounded by $B$ and $\epsilon$-DP training algorithm, we have $(1+e^{\epsilon})^{-1} \leq (R_g/B +1)/2 \leq (1+e^{-\epsilon})^{-1}$ where $R_g$ is the \textit{generalization gap} (Definition 3 in \citet{yeom2018privacy}, where their $D$ is our larger set, and their $S$ is the specific training set sampled from the larger set). \end{corollary}
+\begin{corollary}[MI bounds Generalization Error] For loss function upper-bounded by $B$ and $\varepsilon$-DP training algorithm, we have $(1+e^{\varepsilon})^{-1} \leq (R_g/B +1)/2 \leq (1+e^{-\varepsilon})^{-1}$ where $R_g$ is the \textit{generalization gap} (Definition 3 in \citet{yeom2018privacy}, where their $D$ is our larger set, and their $S$ is the specific training set sampled from the larger set). \end{corollary}

-In particular this tells how well the $\mathbb{P}_{\mathbf{x}^*}(1) = 0.5$ sampled dataset generalizes to having trained on the entire larger set.
+This tells us how well the $\mathbb{P}_{\mathbf{x}^*}(1) = 0.5$ sampled dataset generalizes to the entire larger set.
 We believe this general procedure of using specific adversaries with accuracies dependent on values of interest (\eg the generalization gap here) and applying more general bounds to get a range for those values of interest is something future work can expand on.